-Used dead straight in : Othar Tryggvassen, Gentleman Adventurer!, gets thrown through sheets of glass on at least two occasions without a scratch.
+Used dead straight when Othar Tryggvassen, Gentleman Adventurer! gets thrown through sheets of glass, on at least two occasions, without a scratch.
 Of course, since he also survives even worse attacks without a mark on him, this may just be because he's Made of Iron.

 Maxim the Jägerkin gets tossed through the window of a Sandwich shop without a scratch.
 Of course the knife wound in his hand from a few panels before is gone too, so maybe it's a Healing Factor.